vwheeler63/doxygen-interface/README.md

 # doxygen-interface
-Python interface to Doxygen
+Python Interface to Doxygen

-Note:  This is a work in progress that aims to eventually become a useful Python package.
+This is a work in progress that aims to eventually become a useful Python package.

-Until then, it's contents are just a set of Python modules that make work easier, starting with doxygen_config.py.
+Until then, it's contents are a set of Python modules that make working with Doxygen easier, starting with `doxygen_config.py`.